orcfax/docs/docs/orcfax-feeds/feed-overview.md

 While Orcfax has committed to maintaining access to these feeds, integrators who wish to utilize these feeds without a subscription should do so at their own risk; Orcfax still reserves the right to adjust or remove support for these feeds as business needs dictate.
-However, any change to service relating to subsidized feeds will be announced three months in advance in order to provide integrators with adequate forewarning.
+Orcfax has agreed to cover the cost of supporting subsidized feeds enabling them to be used in production.
+Changes to services relating to subsidized feeds will be announced three months in advance to provide integrators with adequate forewarning.

 [showcase]: #showcase-feeds